PNNL-CompBio/srpAnalytics/sampleChemMapping/README.md

 ### Sample measurements

 All sample measurements must comply with our pre-determined sample schema.
+There must be a `Sample_ID` mapping to `SampleNumber` in the sample mapping file.

 ### Benchmark dose values

+These are processed from the stored BMD files and the recalculated ones passed into the argument.